-This practical fact sheet has been developed by the Cadmium Management Group to provide growers with advice about managing cadmium in their food crops.
+Fertiliser Association This practical fact sheet has been developed by the Cadmium Management Group to give growers advice about managing cadmium in wheat and cereal crops.

 What is cadmium?

 Cadmium is a naturally occurring metal element, present in small amounts in soils, rocks, plants and animals.
 Cadmium is absorbed by plant roots and transported to different parts of the plant, and in this way can enter the food chain.
 Typically, cadmium accumulates more in leaves than in roots and grains, with fleshy fruit accumulating the least.